Monday, May 4, 2009

 UMass and the National Teach-In on Global Warming Solutions

 His remarks were followed by those of Professor James Manwell, the director of the Renewable Energy Research Laboratory.
 Manwell spoke on the university’s history with wind turbine research.
 He also discussed the logistical difficulties in developing turbine technology like transport and permitting.
-He referred to the Cape Wind project and General Electrics inability to keep up with the demand for turbine production.
+He referred to the

 Professor Raymond Bradley, Director of Climate System Research Center, took on the question: Is global warming real?
 His answer was unequivocally yes.
 He presented NASA data, data gleaned from a weather station on Kilimanjaro, and computer modeled climate scenarios based on that data.